 Three Lessons From the Book of Job

 The book of Job raises many questions.
 Why did Job have to suffer?
 What can we learn from Job's suffering?
-Let’s take a closer look at three things this book can teach us.
+Let’s explore three life lessons from the book of Job.

 The story begins by describing an encounter between Satan and God.
 God asks if he’s considered Job’s righteousness (Job 1:8; 2:3).
 Satan responds by accusing Job of only serving God because of the blessings he had received (Job 1:9-11).
 God allows Satan to take these physical blessings away, beginning with Job’s livelihood and children (Job 1:14-17, 18-19) and then his health (Job 2:7-8).